boscojacinto/Restaurant-FL/README.md

 ![FL flow](./FL_01.png)

-## For the Restaurant success predicition model, the following were the considerations
+## For the Restaurant success prediction model, the following were the considerations
 ---
 1. The model should be a graph convolution neural network(GNN) so as to utilize the spatial features of the nodes (restaurant and customers).
    #### We came across a reference design [Restaurant Success Prediction](https://medium.com/restaurant-success-prediction/restaurant-success-prediction-4809efe09203) but it consisted of only restaurant nodes (homogeneous graph) and general restaurant reviews(yelp, facebook) and also had a correlated data problem (number of reviews <--> number of positive reviews) as highlited by the authors.
 Also as per the article the model results were not great due to clustering techinque used and also a significant percentage of the restaurants in the Yelp dataset where missing corresponding data in the Facebook dataset.
-Due to the above drawbacks we continued our search and came across a model for classifying authors based on their research papers, terms (publication period) and conferences using the Open Academic Graph dataset [https://arxiv.org/abs/2003.01332](Heterogeneous Graph Transformer), this research involved the use of heterogenous graphs and Transformer-like attention architecture which help in extracting metapaths for downstream tasks.
+Due to the above drawbacks we continued our search and came across a model for classifying authors based on their research papers, terms (publication period) and conferences using the Open Academic Graph dataset [https://arxiv.org/abs/2003.01332](Heterogeneous Graph Transformer), this research involved the use of heterogeneous graphs and Transformer-like attention architecture which help in extracting metapaths for downstream tasks.
 Additionaly the HGT architecture had been added to the pyTorch Geometric library as a ready to use class [HGTConv](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.nn.conv.HGTConv.html?highlight=hgtconv#torch_geometric.nn.conv.HGTConv) which was a treat to our eyes!.
 It was a match made in heaven, although this architecture is mainly used for predicting protein function based on molecular structure, we saw the possibility of it being incooperated with our data flywheel.
 We used restaurant and customer nodes with their respective features, the edges between restaurant and customer represents the interaction between them.
 We also added area nodes and the edges between them and the restaurant represent the relative distance (locality) from the central area

-2. The model should lend itself compatiable to the Flower AI federation framework.
+2. The model should lend itself compatible to the Flower AI federation framework.
    #### The flower ai federation framework was selected for it simplicity, but it lacked any working examples or support for graph datasets.
-The main concern was if the flower client (which would run on the restaurant PoS) would be able to parition the global graph using the inbuilt FederatedDataset and partition dataloader classes [is-it-possible-to-partition-graph-datasets](https://discuss.flower.ai/t/is-it-possible-to-partition-graph-datasets/836).
-We landed up bypassing the FederatedDataset and using our own method to create a parition(local subgraph) from the global graph and it worked just fine, even the inbuilt FedAvg strategy by flowerai worked well on the locally trained weights of the HGTConv model.
+The main concern was if the flower client (which would run on the restaurant PoS) would be able to partition the global graph using the inbuilt FederatedDataset and partition dataloader classes [is-it-possible-to-partition-graph-datasets](https://discuss.flower.ai/t/is-it-possible-to-partition-graph-datasets/836).
+We landed up bypassing the FederatedDataset and using our own method to create a partition(local subgraph) from the global graph and it worked just fine, even the inbuilt FedAvg strategy by flowerai worked well on the locally trained weights of the HGTConv model.
 Although flowerai should support graphs in the future.

 ![The Heterogeneous Graph Transomer](./HGTConv_01.png) [https://arxiv.org/abs/2003.01332]